jonathantorres/hack/README.md

 ## Installation

 Install with `npm` directly from the GitHub repository.
-Now 3 binaries in total will be available on your `PATH`, once for each program.
+Now 3 binaries in total will be available on your `PATH`, one for each program.

 ```bash
 npm install -g git://github.com/jonathantorres/hack